Skip to content

 Prefer async invocation

-Synchronous handlers run inline during the emitting service's after_call phase — before the result is returned to the caller.
-If a sync handler raises an exception, it propagates through the emitting service and the caller never receives the result.
-Async invocation avoids this entirely — the handler work is enqueued and runs independently.
+Synchronous invocations run inline during the emitting service's after_call phase — before the result is returned to the caller.
+If a sync invocation raises an exception, it propagates through the emitting service and the caller never receives the result.
+Async invocation avoids this entirely — the work is enqueued and runs independently.
 Use sync only when the follow-up must complete before the caller gets a response.

 Conditional invocation